-If the cause is thromboemboli, the source should be identified and treated appropriately (see Deep Venous Thrombosis (DVT)).
+If the cause is thromboemboli, the source should be identified and treated appropriately.

 Treatment is indicated for patients who meet one or more of the following 5 criteria:

 Treatment is with percutaneous transluminal angioplasty (PTA) plus stent placement or with surgical bypass of the stenotic segment.
-Usually, an extensively infarcted kidney must be removed if revascularization is not expected to result in functional recovery.
 Surgery is usually more effective than PTA for atherosclerotic occlusion; it cures or attenuates hypertension in 60 to 70% of patients.
 However, surgery is considered only if patients have complex anatomic lesions or if PTA is unsuccessful, particularly with repeated in-stent restenosis.
 PTA is preferred for FMD; risk is minimal, success rate is high, and restenosis rate is low.

 Treatments are typically ineffective unless vascular patency (see Renovascular Hypertension : Treatment) is restored.
+However, the 2014 CORAL study showed that renal-artery stenting plus medical therapy had no significant benefit over medical therapy alone for preventing adverse cardiovascular or renal events (1).
 ACE inhibitors, angiotensin II receptor blockers, or renin inhibitors can be used in unilateral and, if GFR is monitored closely, in bilateral renal artery stenosis.
 These drugs can reduce GFR and increase serum BUN and creatinine levels.
-If GFR decreases enough to increase serum creatinine, Ca channel blockers (eg, amlodipine, felodipine—see Ca channel blockers) or vasodilators (eg, hydralazine, minoxidil—see Direct vasodilators) should be added or substituted.
+If GFR decreases enough to increase serum creatinine, calcium channel blockers (eg, amlodipine, felodipine) or vasodilators (eg, hydralazine, minoxidil) should be added or substituted.